 Sugar is a hot topic.
 How bad is it?
-Are there types of sugars that are better than others?
+Are some types of sugars better than others?

 I often get asked by clients which type of sugar is the healthiest.
 And, what’s worse, sugar or fat?